 Same as consultancies, for longer and more exploratory projects, where we take on more of the workload.

 - the mechanical workshop, whose suite of instruments will be gradually expanded to meet ever-increasing requirements,

-- access to the external cutting-edge prototyping facility, Usine IO.
+- access to the external cutting-edge prototyping facility, Techshop at Halle Freyssinet.
 The facility’s equipment includes wood and metal numerical control machines, 3D printers with fused deposition modeling or ColorJet printing technology, 3D scanners, CAD/CAM systems, and laser cutters.
-Usine IO can accommodate a maximum of two Institut Pasteur staff at a time, and Albane will be regularly on the premises to supervise your projects.
+The Techshop can accommodate Institut Pasteur staff, and Albane will be regularly on the premises to supervise your projects.
 To make an appointment contact the Fab Lab.

 - FDM: Basics of Ultimaker3 and Cura software

 - SLA: Basics of Form2 and PreForm software

 - 3 axis CNC milling:

 - Basics of Nomad883 and programming a CAM

 - CAO: Basic of 3D modeling on Fusion 360